Troubleshooting File Indexing Issues

-If Alfred can't find the files you're looking for, take a look at these steps to troubleshoot the issue.
+If Alfred can't find the files or applications you're looking for, take a look at these steps to troubleshoot the issue.

 1. Use the "find", "open", and "in" keywords